KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 ./komodo-cli -ac_name=HELLOWORLD getinfo
 ```

-On this educational asset chain, however, we can continue without waiting of notarization.
+On this educational asset chain, however, we can continue without waiting for notarization.

 We can check to see that our token is successfully created on the chain using [tokeninfo](../cryptoconditions/cc-tokens.html#tokeninfo):